ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 #.
 Ensure you have Docker and Docker Compose installed (see
     :ref:`prerequisites <docker_prerequisites>`).

 #.
-Obtain the CamCOPS source code.
+Obtain the CRATE source code.

     .. todo::
-        Docker/CamCOPS source: (a) is that the right method?
+        Docker/CRATE source: (a) is that the right method?
 Or should we be using ``docker-app``?
 (Is that experimental?) (b) Document.

 #.
 Set the :ref:`environment variables <docker_environment_variables>`